INFORMSJoC/2024.0546/src/LogTPc/readme.md

 	Input: N, number of players.

-	Output: a L × 2 matrix lin (global variable) whose each row represents a possible link.
+	Output: an L × 2 matrix lin (global variable) whose each row represents a possible link.
 For example, the row given by (i, j) represents the link between agent i and j.